pi-hole/docker-pi-hole/README.md

       TZ: 'Europe/London'
       # Set a password to access the web interface.
 Not setting one will result in a random password being assigned
       FTLCONF_webserver_api_password: 'correct horse battery staple'
-      # If using Docker's default `bridge` network setting the dns listening mode should be set to 'all'
+      # If using Docker's default `bridge` network setting the dns listening mode should be set to 'ALL'
-      FTLCONF_dns_listeningMode: 'all'
+      FTLCONF_dns_listeningMode: 'ALL'
     # Volumes store your data between container upgrades
     volumes:
       # For persisting Pi-hole's databases and common configuration file